Qt1980/reading-notes/Choosing-text-editor.md

 These are different types of editors and their features Text Editors | Features
 ------------ | -----------
-Notepad ++   | Windows Only:Code completion, Syntax Highlighting, Themes, Extensions BB Edit      | MAC Only: Code Completion, Syntax Highlightin, Themes, Extensions
+Notepad ++   | Windows Only:Code completion, Syntax Highlights, Themes, Ext BB Edit      | MAC Only: Code Completion, Syntax Highlights, Themes, Ext VS Code      | Windows, Linux & Mac: Code completion, Syntax Highlights, Themes, Ext Atom         | Windows, Linux & Mac: Code Completion, Syntax Highlights, Themes, Ext Brackets     | Windows, Linux & Mac: Code Completion, Syntax Highlights, Themes, Ext Sublime Text | Windows, Linux & Mac: Code Completion, Syntax Highlights, Themes, Ext

+For your consideration: It is necessary to consider using a text editor that will get the job done.
+When choosing think about the task to be completed and the tools needed to do the job